 - Individual tracks should consist of a single source.
 For example, do not put guitar solos and vocals on the same track.
 However, if you are doing something truly unique or have some old Abbey Road four tracks, please contact us for special pricing

 - Dry source files preferred.
-Although we discourage it, if there is a plug in that is crucial to your sound, print it to an audio track if you want it to appear in the final mix
+However, if there is a plug-in that is crucial to your sound, print it to an audio track if you want it to appear in the final mix

 - If you have made edits to tracks, muted sections, etc., please ensure that your edits are clean without pops, clicks, or any unwanted artifacts prior to bouncing/rendering them to the final WAV file that you will be submitting to us

 - Ensure that you have left plenty of headroom on each track.
 Unwanted distortion and clipping that is printed to a track can not be removed

 - Audio WAV files (zip/compressed or uncompressed) only